prices/attoHTTP/README.md

 ## Make Targets

+ - `all`  : builds the docs and runs the tests
  - `test` : Compiles and runs the tests
  - `junit` : Compiles and creates JUnit compatible XML files
  - `doc` : Uses doxygen to build the source documentation